isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2151.md

 ---
-title: Pasteurisation Equipment/ Plant
+title: Vegetable Washing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2151
 ---

 ### Description

-Milk pasteurizer machine to eliminate pathogenic bacteria harmful to health, and preserve milk quality as much as possible.
+A machine to wash all kinds of vegetables and fruits.
+It effectively separates the impurities and degrade the residual pesticides.

 ### Details of Solution